elixirgardens1/listings_new/README.md

 * stock_qty
 * stock.

-The following 8 fields (cat, key, unit, product, product_cost, primary_supplier, yellowThreshold, redThreshold), in the `products` table, get added:
+The following 8 fields (cat, key, unit, product, product_cost, primary_supplier, yellowThreshold, redThreshold), in the `products` table, get added.
+The `key` values are a composite of the `cat` value and the total number of each: eg. 67 x 'acc', 28 x 'agg' etc.

 ![[Image of products_stock_control]](docs/img/products_-_stock_control.db3.webp)